On rationality for $C_2$-cofinite vertex operator algebras: Applications

-Now in \cite[Theorem 4.3]{AvE}, Arakawa and van Ekeren showed that if $k=-h^\vee+\frac{p}{q}$ is an admissible level for $\mathfrak{g}$, $f\in\mathbb{O}_q$ is a nilpotent element, and $x_0\in\mathfrak{g}$ is a semisimple element that induces a good grading of $\mathfrak{g}$ relative to $f$, then the Zhu algebra $A(\cW_k(\mathfrak{g},x_0,f))$ is semisimple.
-In light of this result and Proposition \ref{prop:self-contra-cond}, Theorem \ref{thm:rationality} now proves the Kac-Wakimoto-Arakawa rationality conjecture for all exceptional $W$-algebras $\cW_k(\mathfrak{g},f)$ such that $f$ is an even nilpotent element.
+In \cite[Theorem 4.3]{AvE}, Arakawa and van Ekeren showed that if $k=-h^\vee+\frac{p}{q}$ is an admissible level for $\mathfrak{g}$, $f\in\mathbb{O}_q$ is a nilpotent element, and $x_0\in\mathfrak{g}$ is a semisimple element that induces a good grading of $\mathfrak{g}$ relative to $f$, then the Zhu algebra $A(\cW_k(\mathfrak{g},x_0,f))$ is semisimple.
+In light of this result and Proposition \ref{prop:self-contra-cond}, Corollary \ref{cor:rationality} now proves the Kac-Wakimoto-Arakawa rationality conjecture for all exceptional $W$-algebras $\cW_k(\mathfrak{g},f)$ such that $f$ is an even nilpotent element.
 In fact, if $f$ is even, then $\cW_k(\mathfrak{g},f)$ (with the Dynkin conformal vector) is strongly rational.

-\begin{exam} Even nilpotent elements in a simple Lie algebra $\mathfrak{g}$ include the \textit{distinguished} nilpotent elements, characterized by the property $\mathfrak{g}_0^f=0$.
-See \cite{BC1} for the proof that distinguished nilpotent elements are even and also for the full classification.
-Affine $W$-algebras associated to distinguished nilpotent elements, with the Dynkin conformal weight grading, notably have conformal-weight-one spaces equal to zero.
-Examples of distinguished nilpotent elements include principal nilpotent elements in all types and subregular nilpotent elements in types $C$, $D$, $E$, $F$, and $G$.
-Note that exceptional $W$-algebras associated to principal nilpotent elements are already known to be rational \cite{Ar-rat}, and the same holds for subregular nilpotent elements in simply-laced types \cite{AvE}. \end{exam}
+Even nilpotent elements include principal nilpotent elements in all types and all subregular nilpotent elements outside of type $A$.
+Note that exceptional $W$-algebras associated to principal nilpotent elements are already known to be rational \cite{Ar-rat}, and the same holds for subregular nilpotent elements in simply-laced types \cite{AvE} and some cases in type $B$ \cite{Fa, CL-osym-trialities}.

 If $f$ is not even, then we can still use Theorem \ref{thm:orbifold_rationality} to show that $\cW_k^0(\mathfrak{g},\frac{1}{2}h,f)$ is strongly rational, provided we can find a suitable conformal vector making $\cW_k(\mathfrak{g},f)$ $\NN$-graded.
 This reduces to a Lie algebraic question which is independent of $k$: \begin{thm} Let $\mathfrak{g}$ be a finite-dimensional simple Lie algebra, $k\neq-h^\vee$ a non-critical level for $\mathfrak{g}$, and $f\in\mathfrak{g}$ a nilpotent element, and let $\mathfrak{g}=\bigoplus_{j\in\frac{1}{2}\ZZ} \mathfrak{g}_j$ be the Dynkin grading of $\mathfrak{g}$ associated to $f$, given by $\frac{1}{2}h$-eigenvalues.
 Assume there is a semisimple element $v\in\mathfrak{g}^f_0$ such that for $j\geq 0$, the eigenvalues of $\mathrm{ad}(v)$ on $\mathfrak{g}^f_{-j}$ are contained in $-j-1+\NN$.
 Then if $\cW_k(\mathfrak{g},f)$ is $C_2$-cofinite and $A(\cW_k(\mathfrak{g},f),\omega_{h/2})$ is semisimple, then $\cW_k^0(\mathfrak{g},\frac{1}{2}h,f)$ is strongly rational, and $\cW_k(\mathfrak{g},\frac{1}{2}h,f)$ is strongly rational as a $\frac{1}{2}\NN$-graded vertex operator algebra. \end{thm}